 The use, possession, or transfer of any cigarette or any tobacco product (including E-cigs, hookah pens, etc.) on district property or at district-sponsored activities, either within or outside the district, shall be prohibited.
 Any student who violates this policy shall be suspended (either in-school or out-of-school) for not more than 10 school days by the principal and may be referred to the district's Suspension and Expulsion Committee for further action.
-The District Magistrate may also be notified for a filing of a summary offense under PA ACT 45 of 1997.
 A suspension may be reduced if the student enrolls in a "stop smoking" or tobacco cessation program and provides evidence of such enrollment.